tesseract-ocr/tessdoc/Installation.md

 # Installation

-There are two parts to install, the engine itself, and the traineddata for a language.
+There are two parts to install, the engine itself, and the traineddata for the languages.

-## Linux

 Tesseract is available directly from many Linux distributions.
 The package is generally called **'tesseract'** or **'tesseract-ocr'** - search your distribution's repositories to find it.

 Packages for over 130 languages and over 35 scripts are also available directly from the Linux distributions.
-The language packages are called **'tesseract-ocr-langcode'** and **'tesseract-ocr-script-scriptcode'**, where langcode is three letter language code and scriptcode is four letter script code.
+The language traineddata  packages are called **'tesseract-ocr-langcode'** and **'tesseract-ocr-script-scriptcode'**, where `langcode` is three letter language code and `scriptcode` is four letter script code.

 **Examples:** tesseract-ocr-eng (**English**), tesseract-ocr-ara (**Arabic**), tesseract-ocr-chi-sim (**Simplified Chinese**), tesseract-ocr-script-latn (**Latin Script**),  tesseract-ocr-script-deva (**Devanagari script**), etc.

+** FOR EXPERTS ONLY.  **

+If you are experimenting with OCR Engine modes, you will need to manually install language training data beyond what is available in your Linux distribution.

+[Various types of training data](Data-Files) can be found on [GitHub](https://github.com/tesseract-ocr/.md).
+Unpack and copy the .traineddata file into a 'tessdata' directory.
+The exact directory will depend both on the type of training data, and your Linux distribution.
+Possibilities are `/usr/share/tesseract-ocr/tessdata` or `/usr/share/tessdata` or `/usr/share/tesseract-ocr/4.00/tessdata`.

+Training data for obsolete Tesseract versions [=< 3.02](https://sourceforge.net/projects/tesseract-ocr-alt/files/?source=navbar) reside in another location.

+If Tesseract is not available for your distribution, or you want to use a newer version than they offer, you can [compile your own](Compiling).

 ### Ubuntu